jupitex/sisyphe/src/worker/xml/README.md

 ## Welformed
 Sisyphe xml will firstly check if XML is wellformed or not.
-A property " isWellFormed" will be set

-## DTD & XSD schema Validation
+## DTD Validation

-If XML is wellformed, Sisyphe-xml is able to check XML against DTD, you just have to create a directory in `xml/conf/folderName` where "folderNamme" is the folderName you entered in sisyphe command.
+If XML is wellformed, Sisyphe-xml is able to check XML against DTD, you just have to create a directory in `sisyphe-xml/conf/folderName` where "folderNamme" is the folderName you entered in sisyphe command.

-In the nearly created folder you have to create a "sisyphe-conf.json" config file & put your dtd files ina dtd folder.
+In the nearly created folder you have to create a "sisyphe-xml.json" config file & put your dtd files ina dtd folder.

 In the config file you just have to put your relative mains entries dtd's path: